Jesse Solomon (musician): Early life

 Jesse Solomon was born on February 11, 1967, in Victorville, California.
-When he was 3 years old, his family moved to Spain, then England, Florida and Nevada before finally settling in Fort Collins, Colorado when Solomon was 12 years old.
-Inspired to play music by his three older brothers, Kevin, Richard and Rob, as well as his father, Jesse began playing guitar and drums when he was 6 years old.
+When he was 3 years old, his family moved to Spain, then England, Florida and Nevada before finally settling in Fort Collins, Colorado, when Solomon was 12 years old, after his Dad retired from being a fighter pilot in the United States Air Force.
+Inspired to play music by his three older brothers, Kevin, Richard and Rob, as well as his Father and Mother, Jesse began playing guitar and drums when he was 6 years old.
 Solomon went on to play percussion in his school band and took a handful of guitar lessons before graduating high school and attending the Guitar Institute of Technology, a part of the Musicians Institute in Hollywood, California.

 Music career

 Early career

 After graduating from a one-year program at GIT with an associate degree in professional guitar playing, Solomon briefly played with California-based band “Siren,” before moving back to Fort Collins.

 At 19, Solomon began playing in a duet with guitar-player and vocalist brother Rob.
-The duo performed cover songs in various clubs and ski locations along the Front Range.
-Solomon simultaneously began performing popular rock songs with the band Screamin' O as well as playing with Windfall, another cover band.
+The duo performed cover songs in various clubs and ski locations along the Front Range and Rocky Mountains.
+Solomon simultaneously began performing popular rock songs with the band Screamin' O as well as playing with Windfall, another cover/original band.
 At this time, he also began teaching guitar lessons.